medavox/articles/star trek redo.md

 AI and Trans-Humanism
 ------
-Artifical life has been banned, after a war for survival which nearly wiped out all biological life
-computers and large computing machines are allowed, but neural nets are forbidden,
+Artifical life has been banned, after a war for survival which nearly wiped out all biological life -- yes, I'm copying Dune's Butlerian Jihad somewhat computers and large computing machines are allowed, but neural nets are forbidden,
 	and small electronics are allowed on a case-by-case basis
 along with this, electronic body modification is an extreme taboo(maybe?)